Connecting to a VM serial console via SSH

 The host's public SSH key may be changed in the future.

-Connecting to the serial console
+Connecting to a serial console

 Note